dfinity/quill/docs/cli-reference/ckbtc/quill-ckbtc-withdrawal-address.md

 Displays the address that you or a specified user can deposit ckBTC at to retrieve BTC.

-The `--of` parameter is required if a signing key is not provided.

-If you have made a transfer to this address, use the `--already-transferred` flag with [`quill ckbtc retrieve-btc`](./quill-ckbtc-retrieve-btc.md) to register it.

 ## Basic usage

 The basic syntax for running `quill ckbtc withdrawal-address` commands is: